BUS TRIP TO ART GALLERY OF SOUTH AUSTRALIA FOR

 From the dark tones of Manet's Spanish-influenced paintings, to the rich green and blue hues of the French countryside as painted by Cézanne, Monet and Pissarro, to the rosy pigments of Renoir's and Morisot's female figures, the exhibition traces the development of colour in the Impressionists' radical reshaping of painting in the nineteenth century.

-HISTORY BUS TRIP
+HISTORY BUS TRIP TO ARDROSSAN

 Everybody was invited to share lunch with friends then sit back and watch a great film.